How do Wales beat England in Cardiff on Saturday 27 February?

 Playing off positions 9, 10 and 12, scrum half, fly half and inside centre respectively.
 Teams who played off their 9 more than their opposition, and thus which managed the risk down by keeping the ball tight, were much more likely to win matches at 67%.
 The respective figures for 10 at 47% and 12 at 33% demonstrates that playing wider means that teams lost more often.
 The wider a team plays the more chances for errors with more links to the chain and less support to resource breakdowns.

 Possession time and carries.
 There is a low correlation between possession time and carries both at 33% in winning matches.
 This demonstrates that mitigating risk and reducing errors by playing without the ball was more likely to win matches.

 QBE helps businesses build resilience through risk management and insurance.

 QBE European Operations is part of QBE Insurance Group, one of the world’s leading international insurers and reinsurers and Standard & Poor’s A+ rated.
 Listed on the Australian Securities Exchange, QBE’s gross written premium for the year ended 31 December 2020 was US$14.7 billion.

 As a business insurance specialist, QBE European Operations offers a range of insurance products from the standard suite of property, casualty and motor to the specialist financial lines, marine and energy.
-All are tailored to the individual needs of our small, medium and large client base.
+All are tailored to the individual needs of our small, medium and large customer base.

-We understand the crucial role that effective risk management plays in all organisations and work hard to understand our clients’ businesses so that we offer insurance solutions that meet their needs – from complex programmes to simpler e-trading solutions – and support them in minimising their risk exposures.
-Our expert risk management and rehabilitation practitioners focus on helping clients improve their risk management so that they may benefit from a reduction in claims frequency and costs.
+We understand the crucial role that effective risk management plays in all organisations and work hard to understand our customers’ businesses so that we offer insurance solutions that meet their needs – from complex programmes to simpler e-trading solutions – and support them in minimising their risk exposures.
+Our expert risk management and rehabilitation practitioners focus on helping customers improve their risk management so that they may benefit from a reduction in claims frequency and costs.